lewisawe/lewisawe/README.md

 I have worked on various projects related to Cloud and DevOps, which are available in this repository.
 Some of the notable projects are:

 - **[Cruddur App](https://github.com/lewisawe/aws-bootcamp-cruddur-2023)**:
-- **[Terraform Projects](https://github.com/lewisawe/Terraform_Projects)**: Weekly challenges using va
+- **[Terraform Projects](https://github.com/lewisawe/Terraform_Projects)**: Terraform configuration files that provision and manage AWS infrastructure, including EC2 instances, S3 buckets, and RDS instances.
-- **[Cloud Force Sky](https://github.com/lewisawe/CloudForce)**: Terraform configuration files that provision and manage AWS infrastructure, including EC2 instances, S3 buckets, and RDS instances.
+- **[Cloud Force Sky](https://github.com/lewisawe/CloudForce)**: Weekly Cloud based challenges

 ## Resources